 Invest In Replacement Chimney Parts

 Unfortunately, your masonry isn’t the only area of your chimney that can be affected by water.
-If your flashing, chimney cap, top-sealing damper, or chase cover was installed incorrectly or if they are facing some type of damage, then it’s likely that water will pool and create rust and decay.
+If your flashing, chimney cap, or top-sealing damper was installed incorrectly or if they are facing some type of damage, then it’s likely that water will pool and create rust and decay.
 These components can work wonders at protecting your home, but they have to be in good shape and set up right in order to do an effective job.

 Let us look things over, and we can repair or replace parts, as necessary.
 Once everything is back in order, you can rest easier knowing you did everything possible to prevent further damage throughout your home.